 This course seeks to achieve several learning outcomes derived from both its content and the development of intellectual abilities and skills it fosters.
 The idea behind the course is that before students can be trained to understand the techniques and tools used by public managers in their daily activities, they need to understand the conceptual underpinnings and institutional, political and social constraints and the logic behind those public policies.
-The problems and controversies that often affect public policy issues will be better understood by students and future public managers if they are able to understand and apply major theories and concepts related to public policy formation and understand and apply major methods of policy analysis
+The problems and controversies that often affect public policy issues will be better understood by students and future public managers if they are able to understand and apply major methods of policy analysis